 The government did not give up on dealing with WSPU members.
 In 1913, Parliament enacted the Prisoners’ Temporary Discharge for Ill Health Act.
-This law allowed the government to release prisoners when they were ill and rearrests them once they recover.
+This law allowed the government to release prisoners when they were ill and rearrest them once they recovered.
 This act became known as the “Cat and Mouse Act.”

-In 1913, an incendiary device went off in a house that was being built for the exchequer and Pankhurst was blamed for inciting the crime.
-She received a three-year prison sentence.
-While in prison, she was at it again with her hunger strikes and was released soon.
+In 1913, an incendiary device went off in a house that was being built for the exchequer, and Pankhurst was blamed for inciting the crime.
+She received a three-year prison sentence, but her hunger strike resulted in early release.
 However, because of the Cat and Mouse Act, she would be re-arrested and released many times.
 With the arrival of World War 1, everything changed.

 World War 1 and Voting

 When World War I began in 1914, Pankhurst called for a halt to their demonstrations and militancy.
-WSPU had to first make sure that they had a country to vote in after the war.
+First, though, the WSPU had to ensure they that they had a country to vote in after the war.
 As a result, all WSPU prisoners were released.
 Pankhurst supported the government’s efforts in winning the war by encouraging women to join the war effort.
 Women filled factory jobs to free up men who could fight in the war.

 As a result of women’s contributions during wartime, the British government was convinced of women’s importance in society.
 Women were granted limited voting rights as a result.
 Women who were above 30 years old and had met the property requirement were allowed to vote.
-Later, in 1918, another amendment allowed women to be elected to parliament.
+In 1918 another amendment allowed women to be elected to parliament.

 Pankhurst’s Later Years

-Even though Emmeline Pankhurst’s daughters were all members of the WSPU, her daughter Christabel was her favourite.
-Pankhurst celebrated the achievements of limited suffrage with Christabel.
-Her other daughter, Sylvia, disagreed with Pankhurst’s combative approach towards their struggles, while Adela had relocated to Australia.
+Even though Emmeline Pankhurst’s daughters were all members of the WSPU, her daughter Christabel was her favourite and Pankhurst celebrated the achievements of limited suffrage with Christabel.
+Her daughter Sylvia disagreed with Pankhurst’s combative approach towards their struggles, while Adela had relocated to Australia.

 Voting Rights Centennial

-The U.K. government commemorated the 100th anniversary of the Representation of the People Act on 6 February 6, 2018.
-The Prime Minister, Theresa May, the Prime Minister of the U.K., also gave a speech during the commemoration.
-During the commemoration, several Labour Party leaders called for the official pardons of more than 1,000 suffragettes who were sentenced to jail more than 100 years earlier because of their activism.
+The UK government commemorated the 100th anniversary of the Representation of the People Act on 6 February 6, 2018 and the then.
+Prime Minister of UK, Theresa May, gave a speech during the commemoration.
+Also during the commemoration, several Labour Party leaders called for the official pardons of more than 1,000 suffragettes who were sentenced to jail more than 100 years earlier because of their activism.